daisuke-awaji/ssnewserv-billing-bot/README.md

-# ssnewwserv-billing-bot
+# ssnewserv-billing-bot

-This is a sample template for ssnewwserv-billing-bot - Below is a brief explanation of what we have generated for you:
+This is a sample template for ssnewserv-billing-bot - Below is a brief explanation of what we have generated for you:

 ```bash
 .